BiriCatX/G-DS/README.md

 ```
 Tones are generated using an scss function so you don't have to define them yourself.
 Tones are named begining with $tone__ and ending with 0, 10, 20...90, 95, 100 with 100 being the lightest and 0 being the darkest.

-$tone_ variables also should NOT be used anywhere.
+$tone_ variables should only be used to extend other variables.
+Do NOT use the raw variables in your projects.

 Color Usage $color__ styles
 ```scss